 Founded in 1947 by Father Patrick Peyton, C.S.C., in Hollywood, California, Family Theater Productions has produced more than 1,000 media programs including radio, television, film, and video aimed at strengthening families through prayer.
 Get to know the Creative and Executive teams of the film, PRAY: THE STORY OF PATRICK PEYTON, which centers around the importance of family prayer and the worldwide legacy of our company’s founder.

 Jonathan Cipiti is a director based out of New York.
 He has a strong passion for documentary and believes in the transformational power that sharing someone’s story can have on the world.
-His work includes the documentaries The Dating Project, The House That Rob Built, Abstraction, Silence and Beauty, and PRAY: The Story of Patrick Peyton.
+His work includes the documentaries The Dating Project, Abstraction, Silence and Beauty, Gabriel and Christopher Award-winning PRAY: THE STORY OF PATRICK PEYTON, and Emmy® and Christopher Award-winning The House That Rob Built.
 His life has been changed by sitting and hearing the stories of others and his goal is to bring others into that space.

 Matthew Donlan has written for a variety of television series, including Bones, Joan of Arcadia, and Nickelodeon’s LazyTown.
 He also developed and sold a dramatic series pilot for the FX Network, in collaboration with Academy Award winner Forest Whitaker.
 In film, he has served as a writer and story consultant on numerous feature documentaries, and he's currently scripting a biopic based on the life of the French human rights champion, Jerome Lejeune.
 Matt obtained his Bachelor’s Degree from The College of the Holy Cross in Massachusetts and a Masters in Film and TV from Boston University where he also created, produced, and co-wrote live comedy showcases.